nachazo/scryfalldler/README.md

 | `-proxy <proxySite>` | Downloads the images through a proxy, <br /> `<proxySite>` should be of the form: http://proxy:port |
 | `-no-check` | Do not download the latest version of scryfalldler from GitHub on this execution |

-The fallowing table lists the stand-alone arguments
+The fallowing table's arguments have to be used alone.

 |        Argument | Notes |
 | ------------------------------| ----- |